kauri-io/archive/docs/ETHDenver/the-graph-sponsor-bounty-at-ethdenver-2019!.md

 ---
 title: The Graph - Sponsor Bounty at ETHDenver 2019!
 summary: Company/Project Name and Description The Graph is a query protocol for Web3.
 You can use The Graph to index data from Ethereum and IPFS and easily access it from front-end applications using GraphQL.
-Bounty 1 Overview  Best usage of The Graph Description: Do you need to get data from Ethereum for your hackathon project?
+Bounty 1 Overview- Best usage of The Graph Description- Do you need to get data from Ethereum for your hackathon project?
 Use The Graph to access that data and qualify for a chance to win.
 We recently announced Graph Explorer, the easiest place to get data from Ethereum and IPFS.
 We launched with 7
 authors:
   - Bufficorn (@bufficorn)
 date: 2019-02-16